 The Link between Dental Care and Heart Health

 Proper dental care is essential for a healthy smile, but it may also help protect the heart.
 If you have untreated oral health issues, you may be at increased risk of certain heart problems and should seek dental treatment.
 General dentistry treatments can prevent oral health problems and treat existing issues to get oral health back on track.
-To find out which treatments are right for you, or for more information about dental care and heart health, we invite you to schedule a consultation with our Wilmington, DE dentists, Jeffrey J. Emmi, Laura Dougherty, or Jeff Bartoshesky.
+To find out which treatments are right for you, or for more information about dental care and heart health, we invite you to schedule a consultation with our Wilmington, DE dentists, Jeffrey J. Emmi and Laura Dougherty.

 The Impact of Oral Health on Heart Health